 Yup.
 Lovesickness is a real thing.

-Even though elements of lovesickness closely correspond with mental illness, falling in love is still a powerful and sought-after experience.
+Even though elements of lovesickness closely correspond with mental health issues, falling in love is still a powerful and sought-after experience.
 If you've gone through lovesickness, you can probably recall feeling both miserable and wonderful at the same time.
 You may have even felt like you experienced highs and lows similar to substance use.

 Usually, lovesickness is just a roller coaster to ride until the chemicals in your brain level out.
 Sometimes, however, the rush of chemicals, emotions and physical reactions can come with undesirable health outcomes.
 Self-doubt, insomnia and intrusive thoughts are often the calling cards of major depression.
 Moreover, long-term exposure to anxiety and stress — no matter what the cause — puts people at greater risk for heart disease, stroke, headaches and chronic pain.